-College binge drinking is a huge problem at campuses across the country.
-College is a time where young men and young women first experience a life without restrictions and rules for the first time and take full advantage of the fact.
-With no curfews and no one to answer to on a nightly basis and a world of opportunity, it’s not surprising that one of the first things that most kids do is go out drinking.
-And with no one limiting their intake, it’s even less surprising that they usually drink too much.
+College binge drinking is a serious problem for most college students across the country.
+College is a time where young men and young women first experience a life without restrictions.
+It is not a surprise that many students take full advantage of the fact.
+With no curfews and no one to answer to on a nightly basis, one of the first things that most kids do is go out drinking.

-When binge drinking becomes a problem, college students can develop health problems, do badly in class and lose out on the opportunities for the future.
+When binge drinking becomes a problem, college students develop health problems, do poorly in class and lose out on the opportunities for the future.
 If this describes your situation, please call us at The Canyon.

 Binge drinking is defined as the intake of more than four or five drinks in a row in one session.
 If you rarely or never drink otherwise, this is considered binge drinking.
-College students tend to drink a lot when they do drink, on the weekends or at games or parties, but hold off when they have classes.
-Most college students are binge drinkers especially in the first year of school.
-They’re excited to be out of the house, meeting new people and trying new things.
-However, it soon becomes clear whether or not the binge drinking is going to turn into a serious health risk.
+College students tend to drink a lot on the weekends (especially at games or parties) but hold off when they have classes.
+Most college students are binge drinkers in their first year of school.
+They’re excited to be out of the house and meeting new people and trying new things.
+However, binge drinking is a serious health risk.

 When It Becomes Alcohol Addiction